liambll/MRI-cardiac-segmentation/README.md

 * Each image should probably have only one blood pool area inside o-contour.
 So, we can apply opening operation and/or contour analysis to remove noise and select the largest contour to be the blood pool segmentation.
 * Since boundaries of blood pool seem to be smooth, we can apply convex hull or curve interpolation to make the segmentation more smooth.

-I implemented a quick prototype with Otsu thresholding approach and convex hull postprocessing.
+I implemented a quick prototype to evaluate the feasibility of using Otsu thresholding approach and convex hull postprocessing.
 The segmentation result is available at: https://drive.google.com/open?id=12nfiO3uest38Im7x-Ft4bb6GveFfDIF4

 A sample output is shown below (Red indicates annotated i-contour, Yellow indicates predicted i-contour):<br/>
 Left - Otsu thresholding, Right - Otsu thresolding with convex hull post processing.<br/>